chen42333/Operating-Systems-Capstone/README.md

     - `test-int`: dump interrupts
     - For combined or other functions, add the flags in `<additional flags>`
 - `<target>`: `kernel` (default) or `bootloader`
+- Use `DISPLAY=true` to let QEMU display video output
 4. Test with LLDB/GDB (optional)
 ```
 make debug _QEMUFLAGS=<additional flags> TARGET=<target>